kubernetes-sigs/ingress-controller-conformance/README.md

 The conformance test suite will both ensure consistency across implementations, as well as simplify the work needed for other implementations to conform to the specification.
 The test suite can also be viewed through human readable descriptions of what it is testing so that implementers can understand the tests without reading source code.

-Currently, the `ingress-controller-conformance` supports the `Ingress` resource from [`networking.k8s.io/v1beta1` API](https://kubernetes.io/docs/concepts/services-networking/ingress/), with the desire to serve as a benchmark for the Ingress resource under the [`networking.k8s.io/v1` API](https://github.com/kubernetes/enhancements/blob/master/keps/sig-network/20190125-ingress-api-group.md) and the [Ingress/Service V2 evolution](https://kubernetes-sigs.github.io/service-apis/) proposals.
+Currently, the `ingress-controller-conformance` supports the `Ingress` resource from [`extensions/v1beta1` and `networking.k8s.io/v1beta1` API](https://kubernetes.io/docs/concepts/services-networking/ingress/), with the desire to serve as a benchmark for the Ingress resource under the [`networking.k8s.io/v1` API](https://github.com/kubernetes/enhancements/blob/master/keps/sig-network/20190125-ingress-api-group.md) and the [Ingress/Service V2 evolution](https://kubernetes-sigs.github.io/service-apis/) proposals.

 ## Coverage

 The current suite of implemented tests covers the following features of the `Ingress` resource:
 - Plain text HTTP/1.1 requests
+- Secure TLS HTTP/1.1 requests
 - Exact and wildcard Host rules
-- Prefix path matches rules
+- Exact and Prefix path matches rules
 - No rules default-backend delegation

 Future tests should align with the Ingress resource specification, and support:
 - HTTP requests without any matching ingress rules should result in a standard `404 Not Found` responses.
 Currently, all unmatched requests will fallback to the default-backend.
 - Multiple exposed ingress addresses and ports.
 - Ingress resources with backend services across different namespaces.
-- HTTPS with SSL termination and SNI.
-- Support different path match modes: "exact", "prefix", and "regex" path types.
 - Other TCP protocols backend types.
 - Load-balancing between multiple upstream instances.
 - Assert commonly implemented extension points in various ingress-controllers such as gzip compression and keep-alive connections.